 The Kolu tradition brings alive the magic of Indian mythology and folklore.
 It is a great platform for social connectivity and keeps all family members in the house engaged and joyful.

-Women are dresses in their best clothes during the Kolu festival.
+Women are dressed in their best clothes during the Kolu festival.

 Take a look at the video link: